opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 desktops.
 It is approx 1 million times smaller than the Google LLM's.
 Six orders of magnitude.
 Let that sink in.

-If you scane D-total line, you'll see up to 50 million non-zero entries.
+If you scan the D-total line, you'll see up to 50 million non-zero entries.

 The sparsity, the fraction varies from 1 in a thousand to 4 in a thousand non-empty pairs.
 This is very sparse.
 This is a driver of